-Mandatory Clearances for Observations: Students enrolled in a class requiring observing or working with students in any way, must request the following at least 60 days before expecting to observe to allow ample time to process the application.
+Students enrolled in a class requiring observing or working with students in any way, must request the following at least 60 days before expecting to observe to allow ample time to process the application.
 Clearances are valid for one year.

 - Act 34 State Criminal History Clearance

 - · Act 151 Child Abuse Clearance

-- Act 114 FBI Criminal History Clearance Go to www.umasd.org Employment/ Student Teaching to find forms and procedures.
+- Act 114 FBI Criminal History Clearance Go to the Eastern University Student Teaching Web page to find forms and student teaching procedures.

 - TB Test done within the last 9 months.